2DGH: 2D Gaussian-Hermite Splatting for High-quality Rendering and Better Geometry Features: Method

 where $u(\boldsymbol{x})$ and $v(\boldsymbol{x})$ are local UV space coordinates.

 In the rasterization process, 3DGS will project the Gaussian primitives onto a 2D manifold with EWA approximation~\cite{zwicker2001ewa}.
-Previous work~\cite{zwicker2004perspective} has demonstrated that this projection is reliable only at the center of the Gaussian function, with the approximation becoming less precise as the distance from the central point increases.
-2DGS~\cite{huang20242dgs} shows that it will lead to unstable optimization during differentiable rendering and introduce Ray-Splat Intersection~\cite{sigg2006gpu} to address this issue.
+Previous work~\cite{zwicker2004perspective} has demonstrated that this projection is reliable only at the center of the Gaussian function, with the approximation becoming less precise as the query position moves away from the center.
+2DGS~\cite{huang20242dgs} shows that it will lead to unstable optimization during differentiable rendering, thus introducing the Ray-Splat Intersection~\cite{sigg2006gpu} to address this issue.

 Given central position $\boldsymbol{p}_{k}$, a scaling vector $\boldsymbol{S} = (s_{u}, s_{v})$ that controls the covariance of a 2D Gaussian and a $3 \times 3$ rotation matrix $\boldsymbol{R} = [\boldsymbol{t}_{u}, \boldsymbol{t}_{v}, \boldsymbol{t}_{w}]$ that controls 2D Gaussian orientation, the transformation between UV space and world space can be written as the following: